Yuja Wang: After 2007

+During 2020 and early 2021, many of Wang's scheduled appearances were cancelled or postponed due to the pandemic.
+As concert activity gradually resumed, she returned to the stage in late 2021.

+On October 13, 2022, Wang performed the world premiere of Piano Concerto No. 3 (Lindberg) by Magnus Lindberg with the San Francisco Symphony at Davies Symphony Hall.

 On January 28, 2023, Wang performed all four Rachmaninoff piano concertos and his Rhapsody on a Theme of Paganini in a single concert with the Philadelphia Orchestra at Carnegie Hall, a feat conductor Yannick Nézet-Séguin likened to climbing Mount Everest.
 An audience member collapsed during the last movement of the Piano Concerto No. 2, causing the concert to be paused while they received medical attention.
 The movement was restarted 20 minutes later.
-After completing the final concerto, Wang played “Dance of the Blessed Spirits” from Christoph Willibald Gluck's Orfeo ed Euridice as an encore.
+After completing the final concerto, Wang played "Dance of the Blessed Spirits" from Christoph Willibald Gluck's Orfeo ed Euridice as an encore.

+In January 2024, Wang was named by Gramophone as one of the "50 Greatest Classical Pianists on Record".

+On March 24, 2024, Wang was appointed as the Mary and James G. Wallach Artist-in-Residence of the New York Philharmonic in the 2024–25 season.
+In October, she signed general management to Askonas Holt and Opus 3 Artists.

-In September 2025, Curtis Institute of Music announced the appointment of Wang as Artist Collaborator, Piano.
+On September 23, 2025, Curtis Institute of Music announced the appointment of Wang as Artist Collaborator, Piano, effective for the 2026–27 academic year.

+For the 2025–26 season, she is scheduled to open major U.S. orchestras including the San Francisco Symphony and perform at Carnegie Hall and other major venues.